-The University is committed to providing a safe and secure environment for students, faculty, staff, and visitors.
-The University implemented an emergency communications system, Everbridge, to communicate with students, staff, and faculty in the case of an emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-The University will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, to respond to, or otherwise mitigate the emergency.
+UP is committed to providing a safe and secure environment for students, faculty, staff, and visitors.
+UP implemented an emergency communications system to communicate with students, staff, and faculty in the case of an emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+UP will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, to respond to, or otherwise mitigate the emergency.

 Prior to an Emergency Notification, the emergency will be verified by the President, or his designee.
-This verification can be conducted visually, by electronic means, or by interactions with Faculty, Students, Staff, or Safety.
+This verification can be conducted visually, by electronic means, or by interactions with faculty, students, staff, or safety.

-Everbridge is a multi-modal alert system that can send text messages, emails, and make phone calls.
-As the University is a small campus, a situation that requires an emergency notification will likely affect the entire campus.
+The emergency alert notification system is a multi-modal alert system that can send text messages, emails, and make phone calls.
+As UP is a small campus, a situation that requires an emergency notification will likely affect the entire campus.
 Notifications will be sent to the entire campus unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-In addition to Everbridge, the University has installed the Alertus software on all University owned computers.
-This software takes over the screen of the computer and displays the same emergency message that the Everbridge system pushes out.
+In addition to the emergency alert notification system, UP has installed specific software on all UP owned computers.
+This software takes over the screen of the computer and displays the same emergency message that the emergency alert notification system pushes out.
 The two software systems are activated by the same interface and are integrated.

-Emergency notifications will contain all available information so that the recipients can make the best decision in regards to their safety.
+Emergency notifications will contain all available information so that the recipients can make the best decision in regard to their safety.